 Fishing Boats range from 15' to 400'.
 Fishing boats are truly platforms that can be configured to carry the gear necessary for different types of fishing.
 Consistently, they will have one or more fish holds to carry the catch and some type of freezing or chilling system to keep the cargo from spoiling on the return voyage.
 The cost of the equipment such as nets, reels, winches and lines may exceed the cost of the vessel.
 It is very important that a buyer understand the type of equipment in use when he inspects a fishing vessel.
 Some fishing vessels catch fish, some vessels only freeze or preserve the catch and some catch, preserve and process the catch before returning to port.

 Research Ships are ships designed to examine different aspects of the ocean and return with substantial data concerning ocean bottoms, fishing resources, water temperatures or potential salvage sites.
 Research ships vary as to the type of work that they will do.
 Most research ships provide a platform for laboratories and large work decks to carry different types of research and scientific equipment.
 Research ships are operated by the governments of various companies, universities and private corporations.

 Hotel Ships are generally cruise ships that have outlived their useful lives.
-They are not mobiles, which means that they are permanently moored and only the living facilities of the ship are used.
-The cost of operating a hotel ship are generally consistent with operating a land based hotel, except the time to put it in operation is greatly reduced and there is little real estate acquired.
+They are not mobile, which means that they are permanently moored and only the living facilities of the ship are used.
+The cost of operating a hotel ship are generally consistent with operating a land-based hotel, except the time to put it in operation is greatly reduced and there is little real estate acquired.
 One other advantage is that the ship can be moved if the market does not prove to be profitable.